PDB65/threat-hunting/threat-hunting-scenario-Wireshark-event-creation.md

 | where FileName in~ ("wireshark.exe", "tshark.exe", "dumpcap.exe")
 | project Timestamp, DeviceName, InitiatingProcessFileName, FileName, FolderPath, ProcessCommandLine, AccountName

-//It appears other bad actors downloaded Wireshark on the corporate VM too.
+//It appears other bad actors downloaded Wireshark on the corporate device too.
 DeviceProcessEvents
 | where FileName in~ ("wireshark.exe", "tshark.exe")
 | extend Parent = InitiatingProcessFileName